 Oatmeal cookies are one of my favorite desserts because while they are a treat, they taste slightly healthy.
-When I was a kid, we baked in my household quite often and chocolate chip cookies seemed to be the most popular, but I always enjoyed an oatmeal raisin cookie.
+When I was a kid, we baked often and chocolate chip cookies seemed to be the most popular, but I always enjoyed an oatmeal raisin cookie.
 As an adult, I think I can appreciate an oatmeal cookie even more, especially one with a fantastic chew flecked with some raisins soaked in rum.

-Many people are eating gluten-free, even though they may not be allergic, and I am one of those bakers who likes to change up my grains and combine different flavors to keep food interesting.
-In this recipe for Gluten- Free Sweetheart Oatmeal Rum Raisin Cookies, I soak the raisins in rum first to enhance the fruit and add an adult-like taste to a traditional cookie.
+Many people are eating gluten-free, even though they may not be allergic to gluten, and I am one of those bakers who likes to change up my grains and combine different flavors to keep food interesting.
+In this recipe, I soak the raisins in rum first to enhance the fruit and add an adult-like taste to a traditional cookie.
 I think the raisins give the oats a unique lift in taste and turn them into something different, not just another cookie you will find at your local bakery.

-Also, I bake these cookies in a deep dish heart-shaped pan for a Valentine’s Day look, but if you don’t have anything similar, you can scoop them out with an ice cream scoop and bake them the traditional way on a cookie sheet.
-I think the over-sized shaped cookies have great chew and are fun to make as gifts, especially for your special sweetheart.
+I baked these cookies in a deep dish heart-shaped pan for a Valentine’s Day look, but if you don’t have anything similar, you can scoop them out with an ice cream scoop and bake them the traditional way, on a cookie sheet.
+I think the over-sized shaped cookies make great gifts, especially for that special someone.

 3 cups gluten-free oatmeal